Midwife in the Tire Swing

 Sarah was cutting out large foil stars.
 “See, father?
 A starry firmament to welcome you home.
 Of course you don’t have to go.
 Not right now, anyway.
 But I have come all this way and some consideration is due me.”

-“Ever the estranged daughter.
+“Ever the lost daughter.
 And I have a choice.
-Just as I always thought.
 Payback now, payback later.
 It’s all the same to me.”

 “You will feel it when it comes, the wisdom of the body will let you know.
 The brain sends out messages—a constant stream if you will—that you are yourself.
 So they say.”